infraxys-core/infraxys-developer/Windows/README.md

 ### Installation

-Start the installation by run install.bat from the Windows directory of this repository.
+Start the installation by running install.bat from the Windows directory of this repository.

 Leveraged privileges are required for the installation.